Alan Cozzalio: Memorials

 In the 2003 book Spinning Tails: Helicopter Stories, in relating a story of being shot down, Huey door gunner Johnny Hutcherson said "I can say Ace was the bravest man I ever knew".

 In April 2019, Cozzalio was inducted into the Officer Candidate School Hall of Fame at the National Infantry Museum, honoring "OCS graduates who displayed outstanding service to the nation".

 In 2020, he was added to the Army Aviation Association of America Hall of Fame.
 In addition to acknowledging his heroic wartime service, the association credited him for "being instrumental in developing scout tactics", assisting in "development of a combat aviation handbook for the Army" and said he "embodied the spirit of Army Aviation and Air Cavalry; past, present, and future".

-Medal of Honor
+Posthumous Medal of Honor campaigning

 An organization called "Friends of Ace" was formed to advocate that Cozzalio be posthumously awarded the Medal of Honor.
 As of April 2021, the effort has been endorsed by Senators Ted Cruz, Mike Rounds, Marsha Blackburn, and Tom Cotton, Congressmen Doug LaMalfa, Pete Gallego, and Bill Cassidy, Apollo astronaut William A. Anders, musician Lee Greenwood, General Tommy Franks, General Rudolph Ostovich, General Jeff Schloesser, General Dana T. Atkins, General Pat Brady, and many other officers of the US Army and Air Force, a dozen living members of the 5th Cavalry, 9th Infantry Division who were pinned down until Cozzalio destroyed the enemy machine gun bunker, and over fifty members of his unit, "Lighthorse Air Cavalry".